MacsInSpace/installr/README.md

 ### macsinspace installr modifications

--Added a dynamic menu for any "Insall MacOS***.app" applications added to the DMG Just drop the extra installer app into the install folder along side the others.
+-Added a dynamic menu for any "Insall MacOS***.app" applications added to the DMG<br>
+ Just drop the extra installer app into the install folder along side the others.<br>
--Added a dynamic menu for any *package* folders added to the DMG.
+-Added a dynamic menu for any *package* folders added to the DMG. <br>
- Just add the word "package" to the folder name to add it to the menu.
+ Just add the word "package" to the folder name to add it to the menu.<br>
--Added a check for power plugged in.
+-Added a check for power plugged in.<br>
--Added check for admin or enter root password without* exiting.
+-Added check for admin or enter root password without* exiting.<br>

 ### installr